-Air Force schedules Flyover for first responders
+Air Force schedules flyover for first responders

-Idahoans can step outside of self-isolation for a few minutes on Friday morning as the Idaho National Guard in partnership with the Mountain Home Air Force Base Gunfighters perform a flyover over 11 Idaho cities, including Ketchum and Hailey.
+Idahoans can step outside of self-isolation for a few minutes on Friday morning as the Idaho National Guard in partnership with the Mountain Home Air Force Base Gunfighters perform a flyover of 11 Idaho towns, including Ketchum and Hailey.

 Paying homage to Idaho’s frontline workers fighting the coronavirus pandemic, the Air Force will have two 124 Fighter Wing A-0 Thunderbolt IIs and two F-15Es in the air to honor medical workers, first responders and other essential workers.

-The jets will begin taking flight in Boise at 10 a.m. and are scheduled to fly over the Hailey clinic at 10:29, and the St. Luke’s Wood River Medical Center in Ketchum at 10:31 a.m. on Friday.
+The jets will begin taking flight in Boise at 10 a.m. and are scheduled to fly over the Hailey clinic at 10:29 a.m. and St. Luke’s Wood River Medical Center in Ketchum at 10:31 a.m.

 Post a comment as